Čaplja: Formation

-The projected area of the island is 5.82 km2, which is two times larger than Ada Ciganlija and three times larger than Veliko Ratno Ostrvo.
+The projected area of the island is 5.82 km2, which is twice as large as Ada Ciganlija and three times larger than Veliko Ratno Ostrvo.
 The formation should be achieved by digging a canal along the existing embankment, which would turn the wetland into a real island.
 Though some articles already nicknamed it the twin island of Veliko Ratno Ostrvo (which is 800 m away), Čaplja is going to be almost three times larger in area, differently shaped, it will not have any land of bridge connection to each other, and unlike Veliko Ratno Ostrvo which is protected by the law and any human interference is prohibited, future island is projected as the major tourist and recreational attraction.

 It is intended to keep and protect the existing autochthonous vegetation, wetland and marshy ecosystems.
 Also, the forests should be repopulated by the natural species of trees that grow in these areas, and even the existing poplar plantations will be replaced by the native sorts of trees.
 It is also projected to keep the vegetation in the widest possible range, so the present view of the left bank of the Danube should stay intact.
 When the construction of the leisure facilities is all done, it is expected not to cover more than a 40% of the island, while 60% will remain intact natural environment.